nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 Admittedly, our tutorials can feel slow, less efficient, or less active.
 For students who otherwise prepare well for the tutorials and actively take part in tutorial discussions, this is indeed the case.
-  I hope you still bear with us because ==the tutorial structure (like many other things in this module) is intended to _raise the lower bar of the whole class_, which is important when there is a major team project (to reduce the skill gap between team members)==.
+  I hope you still bear with us because ==the tutorial structure (like many other things in this course) is intended to _raise the lower bar of the whole class_, which is important when there is a major team project (to reduce the skill gap between team members)==.
   * **We start with a 10-minute warm up** to give everyone at least a chance to familiarize with the tutorial tasks even if they haven't had time to look at them earlier (we don't want them to be left out entirely).
   * **By requiring _everyone_ to respond via private messages**, we aim to get everyone to _think_ about the topic